CSCfi/kielipankki-nlf-harvester/ansible/README.md

 ## Add robot SSH key to keyring

 Some of the actions on Puhti must be carried out as the robot user when provisioning.
 To enable this, you must get the corresponding SSH key (`lb_passwords/airflow/private-key-robot_2006633_puhti`) and its password (`lb_passwords/airflow/private-key-password-robot_2006633_puhti`) from the password store.
-Note the newlines marked as `\n` in the key: replace those with newlines when writing it to a file.

 ## Run ansible playbook